 Cropenergies acquires stake in biotech start-up LXP

 The start-up has developed a patented process to produce biofuels from residual and waste materials.
-Now Cropenergies is getting involved.
+Now Cropenergies is getting on board.

-Cropenergies has secured just under 20 percent of the Brandenburg-based start-up LXP.
-This cost the company around two million euros.
-The investment is said to be a further step in the Mannheim-based energy company's realignment.
-"The investment in LXP, with a patented, state-of-the-art process, opens up further opportunities for Cropenergies to expand its raw material base for the production of second-generation biofuels," says Stephan Meeder, CEO of Cropenergies.
-The company now intends to specialize more in producing ethanol from residues.
+Cropenergies has secured almost 20 percent of the Brandenburg start-up LXP.
+This has cost the company around two million euros.
+The investment is intended to be a further step in the realignment of the Mannheim-based energy company.
+"The investment in LXP with a patented, state-of-the-art process opens up further opportunities for Cropenergies to expand the raw material base for the production of second-generation biofuels," says Stephan Meeder, CEO of Cropenergies.
+The company now wants to increasingly specialize in producing ethanol from residual materials.

-LXP, a start-up founded in 2012, aims to produce biofuels and biobased chemicals from clippings, sawdust and straw.
-In addition, the process would also produce lignin, which can be used to make products such as 3D printer ink, carbon fibers and phenolic resins.
-LXP plans to build a pilot plant in the near future to start producing cellulose and lignin, he said.
-"The strategic reinforcement by Cropenergies enables us to expand our technology much faster," says Volker Bauer, managing director of LXP Group GmbH.
+Founded in 2012, the start-up LXP aims to produce biofuels and bio-based chemicals from prunings, sawdust and straw.
+The process would also produce lignin, which can be used to manufacture products such as 3D printer ink, carbon fibers or phenolic resins.
+LXP plans to build a pilot plant in the near future to start producing cellulose and lignin.
+"The strategic reinforcement by Cropenergies will enable us to expand our technology much faster," says Volker Bauer, Managing Director of LXP Group GmbH.

 Newsletter